open-telemetry/community/README.md

 ## Special Interest Groups

 We organize the community into Special Interest Groups (SIGs) to improve our workflow and more efficiently manage a community project.
 While meetings are expected to happen regularly, they are subject to contributors' availability and may be rescheduled or changed at time.
 Check our [public calendar](https://github.com/open-telemetry/community#calendar) and SIG-specific GitHub discussions for meeting changes and cancellations.
-All meetings happen over Zoom, are recorded, and [available on YouTube](https://www.youtube.com/channel/UCHZDBZTIfdy94xMjMKz-_MA/videos), and have a meeting notes document.
+All meetings happen over Zoom, have a meeting notes document, and are recorded and [available on Zoom cloud](https://docs.google.com/spreadsheets/d/1SYKfjYhZdm2Wh2Cl6KVQalKg_m4NhTPZqq-8SzEVO6s).

 Please do not hesitate to contact SIG owners if the proposed time of the meeting or tools used is unavailable for you.
 For instance, it is a good